Connecting Revizto to Power BI Follow

 - Go to the On-premises data gateways tab.

-- Confirm the gateway you configured is registered (listed), then click Check status
+- Confirm the configured gateway is registered (listed) and click Check status

 under Status to confirm the gateway is online.